Skip to Main Content

 Beware of This Toxic Mold

-Because it’s difficult to tell the difference between black mold and other types, the Center for Disease Control recommends removing all mold immediately.
+Because it’s difficult to tell the difference between black mold and other types, the Centers for Disease Control recommends removing all mold immediately.

 Mold can harm your health even if you can’t see it.
 That’s why it’s important to stop its growth before it starts.
 The best way to stop mold from growing in your home is to reduce moisture inside the home.